Dan0sz/host-analytics-locally/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/host-analyticsjs-local` directory, or install the plugin through the WordPress plugins repository directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the Settings -> Optimize Analytics screen to configure the plugin
+1. Use the Settings -> Optimize Google Analytics screen to configure the plugin

 == Frequently Asked Questions ==